canbooo/experiment-design/README.md

 Also, see [demos](./demos) to understand how the images above were created.

 ## Install
-`experiment-design` can be installed easily from PyPI using
+`experiment-design` can be easily installed from PyPI using:

 `pip install experiment-design`

 ## Cite

-You can use the zenodo DOI to cite the code, but if this repository helps you with your research, please consider citing either of the following:
+You can use the Zenodo DOI (10.5281/zenodo.14635604) to cite the code, but if this repository helps you with your research, please consider citing either of the following:

 - Journal paper about locally extending experiment designs for adaptive sampling: